 This course gives the student an opportunity to do an original study of the Minor Prophets.
 The prophecies relating to the person, work, mission and purpose of the Messiah in His first and second advents are emphasized.
 The promises pertaining to the future exaltation of Israel as a nation are collated and the events connected with the realization of those divine promises are noted and defined.
 The course includes lectures by the professor and research reports and thesis by the students.
 Prerequisite: two years of Seminary study.
+Taught by Professor Ryrie, 1971.

-Elective, fall semester, odd-numbered years.
+Elective, spring semester, odd-numbered years.
 2 hours.
-Offered 1969-70.
+Offered 1969-70; 1970-71.